 PHP is included with all our web hosting packages.
 This is a coding language used to create dynamic web pages on web servers.
 This language is provided in several versions, which is why you can select different versions with TransIP.
 As of now we only support PHP versions 7.1 and 7.2.

 The PHP version of your website affects the speed and security of your web site.
 This means using newer PHP versions leads to more secure and faster web sites.
 Web hosting packages that are newly created, automatically use PHP 7.2.
 This article shows you how to change the PHP version of your web hosting package to another supported version.

 You can change the PHP version of your web hosting package to another available PHP version when you're logged in to your control panel.
 To do so, head to the tab 'Domains & Hosting' at the top of the control panel.

-Click on the 'Advanced', followed by 'PHP options'.
+Next to 'Your website', click on the cog wheel, followed by 'PHP options'.

 On the same page you can see the option 'Display Errors'.
 By enabling this option, any error messages present on your web site will be actively displayed on your actual web site.
 Using this option is great for debugging your web site when it is still under construction.

 If you don't want these errors to be displayed on your web site, you will always be able to see any errors in the 'Error Log' section of your web hosting package in your control panel.

 Head back over to 'Manage your website' and click the cog wheel once more.
 Now click on 'Error Log' to show any errors present on your website.

 It's possible to see errors on your web site directly after changing the PHP versions.
 This usually means that plug-ins (WordPress) or extensions (Joomla!) on your web site are outdated and no longer compatible with the newer PHP version.
 The article 'Error messages when updating the PHP version of your website' contains several tips on troubleshooting this.